Erlesand/alpha/README.md

-Alpha-base
+Alpha
 ==========

 A web template / boilerplate for smaller websites and web applications using PHP.

-Built by Lenny Erlesand.
+Built by Lenny Erlesand, based on work by Mikael Roos (https://github.com/mosbth/Alpha-base).